Policies Unlawful Sexual Misconduct Policies and Procedures

 The following proceedings, sanctions and appeals pertain to allegations between students or when the respondent is a student.

-The following student conduct process applies to allegations of prohibited conduct described in this policy.
+The following student grievance procedure applies to allegations of prohibited conduct described in this policy.
 For all other alleged violations of the Community Life Statement or other college policy, refer to the college's general student conduct process.
-The college will attempt to resolve complaints made under this policy no more than sixty (60) calendar days after a report is received.
+The college will attempt to promptly resolve complaints made under this policy no more than sixty (60) calendar days after a report is received.
 However, in some cases, (e.g., complex facts; large number of witnesses; official break in the academic calendar, etc.), the process may take longer.
+The college has established the following timeframes for the major stages of the grievance procedures:

 Pre-Investigation Review

-The Dean of Students will also explain to the reporting party the process for submitting a signed formal complaint.
-A formal complaint may be written and signed by the complainant or the Dean of Students may draft the formal complaint based on the interview with the complainant.
-In the latter process, the complainant will review the complaint as drafted by the Dean of Students, sign it and submit it as a formal complaint.
+The Dean of Students will also explain to the complainant the process for submitting a complaint.
+A complaint may be written or oral or the Dean of Students may draft the complaint based on the interview with the complainant.
+In the latter process, the complainant will review the complaint as drafted by the Dean of Students, and upon agreement it will serve as the complaint.

-Neither the complainant or respondent will be required to provide substantive information about the alleged misconduct during their pre-investigative meetings.
+Neither the complainant nor respondent will be required to provide substantive information about the alleged misconduct during their pre-investigative meetings.
 However, the college is required to notify both parties if it opens an investigation.
-Such notification includes: identity of the parties, the specific section of this policy allegedly violated, the precise conduct allegedly constituting the potential violation, and the date and location of the alleged incident.
-Therefore, if this information is not contained in the report made to the college, the Dean of Students may ask the reporting party/complainant some questions about the alleged incident, but only for the purpose of obtaining the minimal information required to determine if an investigation is warranted.
+Such notification includes: Identity of the parties, the specific section of this policy allegedly violated, the precise conduct allegedly constituting the potential violation, and the date and location of the alleged incident.
+Therefore, if this information is not contained in the complaint made to the college, the Dean of Students may ask the complainant questions about the alleged incident, for the purpose of obtaining the information required to determine if an investigation is warranted.

 Supportive Measures